 “All right, princess,” Denth said, folding a paper out of his pocket.
 “We’ve got some plans for you to listen to.
 Most of what we were working on before old Lemks took sick is still in place.”

-“All right,” Vivenna said slowly.
+“All right.”

 “First,” Denth said, “we can get you a meeting with some of the city’s rebellious elements.”